MicrosoftLearning/Administer-and-Secure-agents-with-Microsoft-Agent-365/Instructions/Labs/03-observe-alert-defend.md

     islab: true
 ---

-# Lab 3 Exercise 1: Monitor agent analytics and usage
+# Exercise 3: Monitor agent analytics and usage

 Scenario: Analyze usage and governance for agents within your organization.
 Your organization has deployed Agent 365 across multiple departments to automate operational tasks, support internal workflows, and improve efficiency.
 Finance, Customer Operations, and IT teams actively use agents, while adoption in other business units varies.
 Leadership wants clear visibility into agent usage, performance, risk exposure, and business value, while ensuring agents remain secure, compliant, and cost-effective.
 As an Admin, you are responsible for overseeing the full Agent 365 lifecycle—from usage analysis and governance to troubleshooting and retirement.